This delightful Tudor style cottage is nestled near Stretton Westwood on the edge of the Shropshire Hills.

 Lea Cottage is a charming and characterful cottage just minutes from Much Wenlock, neatly placed for exploring all the options that Shropshire has to offer.

 Over two floors.
-Three bedrooms: 2 x double with TV, 1 x ground floor single.
+Three bedrooms: 2 x double with TV, 1 x ground floor double.
 Shower room with shower, basin and WC.
 Kitchen.
 Dining room.
 Sitting room with electric fire.

 About the location